Kotlin/kotlinx.coroutines/docs/topics/cancellation-and-timeouts.md

 ## Cancelling coroutine execution

-In a long-running application you might need fine-grained control on your background coroutines.
+In a long-running application, you might need fine-grained control on your background coroutines.
-For example, a user might have closed the page that launched a coroutine and now its result is no longer needed and its operation can be cancelled.
+For example, a user might have closed the page that launched a coroutine, and now its result is no longer needed and its operation can be cancelled.
 The [launch] function returns a [Job] that can be used to cancel the running coroutine: